cran/provViz/README.md

 prov.visualize (r.script.path = NULL, tool = "rdtLite")
 ```

-If you already have provenance stored in a file, call the prov.visualize.saved function:
+If you already have provenance stored in a file, call the prov.visualize.file function:
 ```
-prov.visualize.saved (prov.file)
+prov.visualize.file (prov.file)
 ```